Fines that Closed Small Businesses

 Even companies with well-trained staff and thorough compliance processes may get caught off guard.
 Compliance is an ongoing process, and proactive measures can significantly reduce the risk of fines and legal issues.

-A. Stay informed
+A. Stay Informed

-B. Conduct regular audits & assessments
+B. Conduct Regular Audits & Assessments

-D. Document & report on key activities
+C. Document & report on key activities

 Keeping detailed records of your compliance efforts is important as it can serve as evidence in case of a regulatory audit.
 Implementing a system for employees to report potential compliance issues without fear of retaliation is also important, as it will allow for a prompt resolution before anything escalates.